Characteristics of psychological maladjustment in patients with posterior segment eye pathology

 Abstract

-BACKGROUND: The analysis of modern literature data shows that people with ophthalmological pathology are characterized by a high prevalence of non-psychotic mental disorders.
+BACKGROUND: The analysis of modern studies shows a high prevalence of non-psychotic psychiatric disorders in individuals with ophthalmic pathology.

-AIM: to evaluate the features of mental disadaptation in patients with posterior segment eye diseases
+AIM: To evaluate the characteristics of psychological maladjustment in patients with posterior segment eye pathology.

-METHODS: The single-center continuous sampling observational study included examination of patients with established diagnoses of age-related macular degeneration (AMD) and glaucoma.
-The study was conducted from April 1 to December 31, 2024 on the basis of the Cheboksary branch of the S. Fyodorov Eye Microsurgery Federal State Institution.
-Clinical interviews were conducted using psychometric scales: the Spielberger-Khanin questionnaire, the Yakhin-Mendelevich clinical questionnaire, and the SF-36 quality of life questionnaire.
+METHODS: This study is a single-center observational study using consecutive sampling of patients with confirmed diagnoses of “age-related macular degeneration” and “glaucoma”.
+The study was conducted from April 1 to December 31, 2024, at the Cheboksary branch of the S. Fyodorov Eye Microsurgery Complex – National Medical Research Center of the Ministry of Health of the Russian Federation.
+A clinical survey using psychometric scales, including the Spielberg–Hanin test, Yakhin–Mendelevich clinical questionnaire, and SF–36 health survey questionnaire, was performed.

-RESULTS: 79 people (47% men, 53% women) were examined, the median age was 69.5 (60-75) years.
-Two groups were formed: group 1 - patients diagnosed with AMD; group 2 - patients diagnosed with glaucoma.
-The sample as a whole was characterized by the spread of symptoms of anxiety (27%) and depression (32%).
-In group 2, the severity of anxiety symptoms was 72.7%, which was significantly higher than in group 1 patients (50.0%) (p=0.035).
-Symptoms of asthenia are found more often in patients of group 2 (63.6%) than in patients with AMD (41.3%) (p=0.041).
-Obsessive-phobic symptoms and symptoms of autonomic disorders (39.1% and 47.8%, respectively) are more typical for patients with glaucoma than for patients with AMD (12.1% and 24.2%, respectively).
-The confidence level for obsessive-phobic symptoms and autonomic disorders was determined at p=0.007 and p=0.028, respectively.
-The analysis of the quality of life assessment revealed a more significant severity of physical activity restrictions, a more pessimistic view of the prognosis of treatment and lower mental well-being in patients with glaucoma.
+RESULTS: A total of 79 individuals were examined (47% male, 53% female), with a median age of 69.5 (60–75) years.
+The participants were divided into two groups: group 1 — patients with age-related macular degeneration; group 2 — patients with glaucoma.
+For the sample as a whole, the prevalence of anxiety symptoms (27%) and depression (32%) was characteristic.
+The severity of anxiety symptoms in group 2 was 72.7%, which is statistically significantly higher compared to group 1 (50.0%, p = 0.035).
+Symptoms of asthenia were more common in patients from group 2 (63.6%), compared to patients with age-related macular degeneration (41.3%, р = 0.041).
+Obsessive-phobic and autonomic dysfunction symptoms were more characteristic of patients with glaucoma (39.1% and 47.8%, respectively), compared to patients with age-related macular degeneration (12.1% and 24.2%, respectively).
+The level of statistical significance for obsessive-phobic and autonomic dysfunction symptoms was р = 0.007 and p = 0.028, respectively.
+The analysis of the quality of life assessment revealed a more significant physical activity limitation, a more pessimistic outlook on treatment prognosis, and a lower mental well-being in patients with glaucoma.

 Full Text